carmenlup/Introspect2b/ClaimStatus/Documentation/StepByStepImplementation.md

   	}
   }
   ```
+---
 ### 4 Add UserSecrets for secure sensitive data

-The implementation integrates OpenAI which will use sensitine informations to connect to OpenAi servce.
+The implementation integrates OpenAI which will use sensitive informations to connect to OpenAI service.
 For that reason we will use UserSecrets to keep sensitive info on local instead keeping them in code.
 For this do the nest steps: